Flat 2-orbifolds and Seifert fibred 4-manifolds: seifert fibred 3-manifolds

 A Seifert fibred 3-manifold $M$ is flat or is a $\mathbb{N}il^3$-manifold if and only if it is Seifert fibred over a flat 2-orbifold $B$.
 The fibration derives from an $S^1$-action (i.e., the image of the general fibre in $\pi_1(M)$ is central) if and only if the orientation character $w=w_1(M)$ factors through $\pi^{orb}(B)$.
-Every flat 3-manifold and every $\mathbb{N}il^3$-manifold is Seifert fibred, but the fibration may not be unique.
+Every flat 3-manifold and every $\mathbb{N}il^3$-manifold is Seifert fibred, but some flat 3-manifolds have several such fibrations, with distinct bases.
 However, not all flat 2-orbifolds arise as bases of such fibrations.
-In the $\mathbb{N}il^3$ case, the images of elements of finite order in $\pi^{orb}(B)$ in the holonomy group have determinant $+1$, by part (3) of Theorem 8.6 of \cite{Hi02}.
-Hence $B$ can have no reflector curves, and so must be one of $T$, $Kb$, $S(2,2,2,2)$, $P(2,2)$, $S(2,4,4)$, $S(3,3,3)$ or $S(2,3,6)$.
-Each of these is the base of a Seifert fibration of a $\mathbb{N}il^3$-manifold.
-(See \cite{De}.)
-Since $\mathbb{N}il^3$-manifolds are orientable, the fibration derives from an $S^1$-action if and only if the base is orientable, and so is one of $T$, $S(2,2,2,2)$, $S(2,4,4)$, $S(3,3,3)$ or $S(2,3,6)$.